JohnCosta27/RealTimeTradingSystem/log/logbook.md

 Finished register method in auth system, with some very nice code.
 I also finished the login method.
 Also finished the refresh method for JWTs.
 Basically did the entire Auth system.

+## 08/11/2022
+I am on a streak!
+4 days with commits everyday, got a nice groove going.
+Connected frontend to backend login and register methods, learn about state management in SolidJs.